The browser prompter for macOS

 This is required for Browserosaurus to know that a link has been

 clicked.
 You can change this at any time by going to

 System Preferences > General > Default web browser

 and (de)selecting Browserosaurus.
 Please note that if not set as

 the default browser, Browserosaurus will not work.

-A favourite activity is one that will always appear nearest to the mouse cursor, will be much larger and therefore an easier target to click.
+A favourite browser is one that will always appear nearest to the mouse cursor, therefore an easier target to click.
 You can set your favourite by clicking on the Browserosaurus menubar icon.